Doodle Repeats: 12 vs. 24 Stitches

 Working with Full Charts

 The standard stitch count for all Doodle Charts is 24 stitches.
-Many of the charts utilize this full width of stitches, and cannot be "cut" down into smaller stitch increments.
+A number of our charts utilize this full width of stitches, and cannot be "cut" down into smaller stitch increments.
 This works well for "hero" motifs, mirrored motifs, or other more ornate designs.

 But some of the charts have shorter repeats!
 How do those work?